Invasive Plants to Avoid in the Bee Garden

 Damage to Natural Ecosystem

-We all know that pollinators are suffering from habitat loss.
+We know that a problem exists involving loss of bee habitat.
 So what if some plants are a little aggressive, if they are feeding bees what is the problem?
 As usual, the answer is not a simple one.

 In certain situations, invasive plants actually create bad living conditions for bees.
 In large numbers, they can: